Team-G4/g4/README.md

 The next version of G4 ("G4.8"?) built with TypeScript and stuff.

+## Code style

+* no damn semicolons
+* interface names start with I
+* praise xenu
+* let that one empty constructor live for fuck's sake

+# This Part Of The Readme Is Not Serious And Therefore Shall Be Omitted If Necessary.

 # sOmEoNe's fLaCCiD - davon

 ## Dirty Mind Hall Of Fame